JustinWangsa/Inventory-Management-System-Website/AdminGuide.md

 ---

 ## Deployment
-The inventory system is deployed and hosted on a Raspberry Pi device using Apache, PHP, and MariaDB.
+The inventory system is deployed and hosted on a Raspberry Pi device using Apache2, PHP, and MariaDB.

 ### Requirements